renatoleme/TEpci_Coq/README.md

 | Checkpoint : Z -> tree -> checkpoint.
 ```

-A checkpoint is a record of some tree equipped with a index.
+A checkpoint is a record of some tree equipped with a index ($i$).
 This index indicates the location of the respective special $\beta$ node in the tree.
+The trivial checkpoint is the initial tree with $i=0$.

 ### State